methi1999/methi1999.github.io/_pages/about.md

 Hello there!
 My name is Mithilesh Vaidya.

-I’m a second year Master's student in the College of Computing at Georgia Institute of Technology, USA.
+I am an AI Researcher at Descript.

+I recently graduated with a Master's in Computer Science from GeorgiaTech.
-I graduated with a dual degree (B.Tech + M.Tech) in Electrical Engineering from IIT Bombay, India.
+Previously, I finished my dual degree (B.Tech + M.Tech) in Electrical Engineering at IIT Bombay, India.

 I plan to use this website as a medium for sharing my projects and other random thoughts.